openvinotoolkit/openvino_tensorflow/README.md

 [Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend the developers to adopt native OpenVINO™ APIs and its runtime.]

+*New: [OpenVINO™ TensorFlow FrontEnd](https://github.com/openvinotoolkit/openvino/tree/master/src/frontends/tensorflow) can be used as an alternative to deploy your models whenever a model is fully supported by OpenVINO, and you can move from TensorFlow APIs to Native OpenVINO APIs.*

 ## Installation
 ### Prerequisites